christian-bick/uplink-slack/README.md

 # Uplink for Slack

-Enables messaging between users of different Slack workspaces.
+Uplink is a Slack App for direct messaging between Slack workspaces.
+Uplink users can discover each other via email address on any Slack workspace to start messaging right away without any administrative effort.

 ## Prerequisites